Cooper, Texas: Demographics

-During the 2010 census, residents self-identified with a variety of ethnic ancestries; the major categories reflect the settlers of the early to mid-19th century.
+During the 2010 census, residents self-identified with a variety of ethnic ancestries; the major categories reflecting the settlers of the early to mid-19th century.
 People of American descent make up 21% of the population of the city, followed by Irish at 15.2%, English at 7.2%, German at 4.3%, Russian at 2.5%, French at 2.4%, Scottish at 1.5%, French−Canadian at 0.7%, Dutch at 0.5%, Norwegian at 0.5%, Slavic at 0.5%, Palestinian at 0.4%, Austrian at 0.3%, Welsh at 0.3%, Polish at 0.2%, and Italian rounding out at 0.2%.
 A total of 818 persons were of "other ancestries".

 Religion

 The first religious establishment in the region was erected by pioneers from Tennessee in 1847.
 By 1860, two Methodist Episcopal churches had been built nearby.
 In 1880, seven churches, which were predominantly Methodist, had been established in Delta County.
 In 1889, seven Baptist churches that had been established in the region held a meeting as the Delta County Baptist Association.
 During the early 1980s, 17 churches were in Delta County, two of which were located in Cooper.
 In 1931, 13 Baptist churches were located in and around Cooper.
 During the mid-1960s, 32 churches were in the region, representing seven Christian denominations.
 However, by 1982, five of those churches had closed.

 Currently, 18 churches are located within the city limits of Cooper.
-These include congregations of the United Methodist Church and the Seventh-day Adventist Church, as well as those of Baptist, Catholic, Pentecostal, Methodist Episcopal, and other denominations of Christianity.
-Six of the churches are of Baptist denomination, and three are Methodist.
+These include congregations of the United Methodist Church and the Seventh-day Adventist Church, as well as those of Baptist, Catholic, Pentecostal, Methodist Episcopal and other denominations of Christianity.
+Six of the churches are of Baptist denomination and three are Methodist.